whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/10-game-tools/10-03-art-from-games-ideation-assignment.md

 Document what you did and what happened.
 Be detailed and thorough.

-## Due
+## Due Dates

 - Ideation and initial production is due next class
-- "Art from Games" due in two weeks
+- [Art from Games](../11-art-from-games/11-03-art-from-games-assignment.md) is due in two weeks